rcarrata/rcarrata.github.io/_posts/2020-03-15-service-mesh-installation.md

 ## Links

-Check the [Service Mesh Installation in Openshift4](https://docs.openshift.com/container-platform/4.3/service_mesh/service_mesh_install/installing-ossm.html#ossm-operatorhub-install_installing-ossm) of the official documentation of Openshift for more information.
+Check the [Service Mesh Installation in OpenShift4](https://docs.openshift.com/container-platform/4.3/service_mesh/service_mesh_install/installing-ossm.html#ossm-operatorhub-install_installing-ossm) of the official documentation of OpenShift for more information.

 Check out the part two of this blog series in [Microservices deployment in Service Mesh](https://rcarrata.com/istio/microservices-deployment-in-service-mesh/)